Rescue Heroes (TV series): Broadcast and home media

+As of 2023, the series is currently streaming free on NBC's Peacock service and Pluto TV.

+Reruns are currently shown on Boomerang Canada and Disney XD Canada.

-Revival
+Revival series

 On April 16, 2019, Fisher-Price revived the Rescue Heroes series exclusively for YouTube.
 Each five minute episode aired on Fisher-Price's YouTube channel.

-The revival introduced several new characters while maintaining two characters from the original TV show - Billy Blazes and Rocky Canyon.
+The revival introduced several new characters while maintaining two characters from the original TV show – Billy Blazes and Rocky Canyon.